hypr-88/MEV/README.md

 A collection of tools to measure and analyze frontrunning attacks on private pools such as [Flashbots](https://docs.flashbots.net).

-Our team can be found [here](https://discord.gg/jHshh95a) and our data is free for download on our discord.
+Our team can be found [here](https://discord.gg/jHshh95a) and our data is free for download same discord.